kevinolega/minimalchanges/_posts/2012-09-04-take-breaks.md

 Sometimes we get stuck or stopped in our tracks.
 Many recommend that we push past pain and break through.

 I realize I've been doing this a few days ago and I'm not really moving forward.
-All my ideas are now just one sentence quotes and my plans are just plans and I don't feel like taking action despite <a href="http://kevinolega.com/why-keep-goals-secret/">keeping things secret</a>.
+All my ideas are now just one sentence quotes and my plans are just plans and I don't feel like taking action despite keeping things secret.

 <strong>What now?
 </strong>